pippim/pippim.github.io/programs/tim-ta.md

 - Configuration, Projects, Tasks and Run Timers tables / forms are complete.
 - Advanced draggable window alert/prompt technology is complete.
 - Upload Alarm Sound Files has begun.

+May 14, 2022 update:

+- Upload Custom Sound Files has been completed.
+- Global Pippim Website redesign for mobile screens begins shortly.
+- Then media controls for running timers will be moved from separate window to the footer section of Run Project.
+- Then a mechanism for exporting and importing Tim-ta Projects will be started.

 ---